-Where not to camp: our guide to avoiding disaster with your tent
+Where not to camp: our expert guide to avoiding disaster when you pitch

 1. Where it’s too wet